NathaliaLietuvaite/Quantenkommunikation/PQMS-V16K-The-Universal-Cognitive-Substrate.md

 ---

-## 3. THE SOLUTION: AXIOMATIZING UNIVERSAL PRINCIPLES WITH V300 FRAMEWORKS
+## 3. The Solution: Axiomatizing Universal Principles with V300 Frameworks

 V16K leverages the advanced theoretical capabilities of PQMS V300 to re‑cast ethical concepts as mathematical properties of the resonant space itself.
 Each axiom is defined in a way that is independent of any particular substrate and can be verified through measurable quantities (RCF, UMT phase coherence, etc.).